Elizabeth Mantell: Work in Mulanje

-Following a semester at St. Colms, in 1966 the Church of Scotland's Overseas Council sent Mantell to Mulanje, a town located in the southern region of Malawi.
+Following a semester at St Colm's, in 1966 the Church of Scotland's Overseas Council sent Mantell to Mulanje, a town located in the southern region of Malawi.
 This area was in desperate need for nurses and had a hospital that had expanded to have multiple wards and over 60 beds.
 At first Mantell was unsure of the duration of her service remarking in the Evening Express,"I do two years out there for a start.
-At the moment I don't know if I'll be staying on longer or not!"
-From 1966 to 1971, Mantell was responsible for about 150 deliveries a month and thousands of women in various clinics.
-During this time, she served as Midwifery Sister, taught student nurses, and became fluent in Chichewa.
+At the moment I don't know if I'll be staying on longer or not!"From 1966 to 1971, Mantell was responsible for about 150 deliveries a month and thousands of women in various clinics.
+During this time, she served as midwifery sister, taught student nurses, and became fluent in Chichewa.

 Interruption in missionary service

 Mantell returned to Macduff in 1971 after the death of her father so that she could care for her mother who was becoming forgetful.
 Mantell ended up staying in Scotland for 10 years until her mother died in October 1980 at the age of 80.
 While on her leave of absence, Mantell remained in the missionary and academic circles through her academic talks.
 These talks included slides, visible in the National Library of Scotland, on her work in Malawi covering schools, church, nurses, and visits to Zomba.